 Distance: 250km

-A little further down the road we came across the iconic Busselton Jetty.
-Visiting outside of office hours allowed us free access to the almost two kilometre-long jetty and by far one of the best places in the area for sunset.
+A little further down the road, we came across the iconic Busselton Jetty.
+Visiting outside of office hours allowed us free access to the almost 2km long jetty, by far one of the best places in the area for sunset.

 Spin around and you get a great view of Shelter Brewery and the township.
 The three boatsheds here were originally a gateway to the jetty, which accommodates a train track that was used to retrieve goods from docking ships back in the day.